 UCLA Competitive Sports

-The Competitive Sports program oversees the management of hundreds of home club sporting events and thousands of recreational sporting events each year with a staff that is comprised of both full-time professional employees and part-time student employees.
+The UCLA Competitive Sports program, encompassing both club sports and intramural sports, offers members of the Bruin Community the opportunity to engage in competitive athletic events.
+This comprehensive program manages hundreds of home club sporting events and thousands of recreational sporting events annually, with a team consisting of both full-time professional staff and part-time student employees.

 UCLA Club Sports